Skip to main content

 Federal Government Shutdown

-If you have planned meetings, travel or conferences with federal agencies, make sure to check for postponements or changes beforehand.
+In the event of a shutdown, if you have planned meetings, travel or conferences with federal agencies, make sure to check for postponements or changes beforehand.

 Current Federally-Funded Research Projects